NueLanguage/nue/README.md

 ## ⚠️ Disclaimer

 This project is in early development and is subject to significant changes.
 Use or reference the code at your own risk, as it may contain incomplete features, broken C code and licensing conflicts. (don't want to anger the Stallman wannabes, do I?)

+## Legal & Licensing

+Nue is licensed under the Apache 2.0 License.

+The "Nue" name, logo, and branding are trademarks of **Numelon Ltd.** and are not included in the open-source license.
+Any legal disputes regarding the Nue project are to be handled under the jurisdiction of the United Kingdom and governed by the laws of England and Wales.

+Contributions to the Nue project are welcome!
+By contributing, you agree that your contributions are licensed under the same Apache 2.0 License, and you grant Numelon Ltd. and other users a license to use your contributions as part of Nue.

+If you have any questions about licensing or usage, please reach out to us at [opensource@numelon.com](mailto:opensource@numelon.com).